Jean Valjean: Differences in the musical

+Given the high range of the role, particularly in parts of Bring Him Home, Valjean is most often played by a tenor.

 Adaptations

 Since the original publication of Les Misérables in 1862, the character of Jean Valjean has been in a large number of adaptations in numerous types of media based on the novel, such as books, films, musicals, plays and games.

+Many notable actors have portrayed the role on screen, including Fredric March, Jean Gabin, Frank Finlay, Georges Géret, Richard Jordan, Lino Ventura, Liam Neeson, Gérard Depardieu, Dominic West and Hugh Jackman, the last of whom received his first nomination for the Academy Award for Best Actor and won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for playing Valjean in the 2012 film adaptation of the musical.